Configuring a reverse proxy

 Configure the reverse proxy headers

-• forwarded enables parsing of the Forwarded header as per RFC7239.
+• forwarded enables parsing of the Forwarded header as per RFC 7239.

-If you are using a reverse proxy for anything other than https passthrough and do not set the proxy-headers option, then by default you will see 403 Forbidden responses to requests via the proxy that perform origin checking.
+If you are using a reverse proxy for anything other than TLS passthrough and do not set the proxy-headers option, then by default you will see 403 Forbidden responses to requests via the proxy that perform origin checking.

 For example: